DeFiCh/defichain.com/content/white-paper.en.md

 The $DFI coin will be the integral unit of account in DeFiChain ecosystem.

-The DeFi Foundation will be issuing the DeFi utility token, DFI, capped at 1,200,000,000 (1.2 billion) for throughout its lifetime.
+The DeFiChain Foundation will be issuing the DeFi utility token, DFI, capped at 1,200,000,000 (1.2 billion) for throughout its lifetime.
 There will only ever be 1.2 billion DFIs created.

 DFI is divisible up to 8 decimal places.